thelia-modules/LocalPickup/README.md

 ### Install notes

-To install the local pickup module, download the archive and uncompress it in <path to thelia>/local/modules
+To install the local pickup module, download the archive and uncompress it in pathToThelia/local/modules

 ### How to use